 Beginning in Kindergarten our students participate in Foundations & Frameworks (F&F), our reading program for Kindergarten through Grade 6.
 This reading program moves students beyond basic comprehension as it challenges students to think critically about aspects such as character development, plot, and setting.
 The use of visual tools not only allows students to better understand their reading, but it also aids students as they organize their writing.

 The "cornerstone" of our classrooms is a strong biblical worldview.
 Our core values are woven throughout the classroom environment.
-Teachers purposefully integrate the Scriptures and a biblical worldview into each content area subject.
+Teachers purposefully integrate the Scriptures and a biblical worldview into each content area taught.
 Students also participate in daily Bible instruction and weekly chapel services.